Q: SMART: What is the correct definition? How does it relate to OEE?

 If you ask your team to improve OEE from 45 to 55%, be specific: Are you sure this is your target?

-Imagine the quality rate drops by 5% yet the performance rate goes up enough to compensate this AND achieve the 55%… Is the target now being met?
+Imagine the quality rate drops by 5% yet the performance rate goes up enough to compensate this AND achieve the 55%… Now, is the target being met?

 If the team decides to do less change-overs or to skip maintenance, the OEE will go up and they may meet the target.
 Is that what you want?
 Be Specific!